-Chapter 9:
+Chapter 8:

 Baby Magic 101

-Mutsuki surfaced from sleep slowly, the kind of thick, warm drowsiness where reality felt like a distant dream.
+Reality felt like a distant dream.
 Something soft brushed his cheek.
-A fingertip.
-Gentle, feather-light.
-Cool from the shade, tracing along the doodles the children had drawn on his skin.
+A gentle, feather-light finger-tip traced along the doodles the children had drawn on his skin.

 A quiet voice floated through the still, warm air.
+‘Sensei… wake up.’

 His eyebrows twitched.
 His eyes fluttered open.

 The first thing he saw was Youchan’s face leaning over him.
 Luminous in the fading sunlight, framed by swaying sakura branches.
-Long lashes, calm dark eyes, a serene expression, and a faint blush blooming on her cheeks as she realized he was awake and staring directly at her.
+Long lashes, calm green eyes, a serene expression, and a faint blush blooming on her cheeks as she realized he was awake and staring directly at her.

 ‘You slept very soundly,’ she murmured.
 ‘I… didn’t want to wake you too abruptly.’